-As an enterprise, deploying and maintaining your own cloud platform is not how you win the race.
+As an enterprise, deploying and maintaining your own private cloud platform is not how you win the race.
 You win the race by building a great business focused on applications.
-But today, every company in industry is becoming an app company.
+But today, every company in the industry is becoming an app company.
 To increase your competitiveness, you need to be able to rapidly develop and prototype new apps and reduce your time to market.
 Some of the application types include:

-- A cloud native application with 12 factor functionality or traditional enterprise application.
+- A cloud-native application with 12 factor functionality or traditional enterprise application.

-So what is required to supercharge these apps?
+So, what is required to supercharge these apps?
 There are 4 key elements:

-1. Choice of deployment model
+- Choice of deployment model

 You should be able to deploy the app from a variety of deployment options best suited for your business needs: